4 Classification: Alternative Techniques

 We will use the package caret to make preparing training sets and building classification (and regression) models easier.
 A great cheat sheet can be found here.

 Multi-core support can be used for cross-validation.
-Note: It is commented out here because it does not work with rJava used in RWeka below.
+Note: It is commented out here because it does not work with rJava used by the RWeka-based classifiers below.

 ##library(doMC, quietly = TRUE)